paissad/soapui-multi-runner/README.md

 # About

-`SoapUI Multi Testrunner` is a tool built with Java which permits the execution of multiple SoapUI projects.
-Though, it relies on the genuine `SoapUI` testrunner.
+This project relies on the genuine `SoapUI` testrunner.
 With the genuine `SoapUI` software, it is not possible to execute multiple projects with th `testrunner` script.
 `Soapui Multi Testrunner` was built to fulfill that task.
 It also reduces the configuration needed to run multiple projects from one command line, based on conventions and hierarchization